 Though he ended up losing several of his professional connections over his announcement, other doors began to open for him.
 He’s been given opportunities he never knew were out there, such as creating the first-ever live stunt show at a Pride event for last summer’s DTLA Proudfest.
 He also put together a moving video tribute for the first anniversary of the Pulse nightclub shooting, with 49 different stunt performers from all over the world paying tribute to each of the 49 victims.

-Coming up, he will be speaking at GayCon in Atlanta, and will soon begin work coordinating stunts on a feature film (Scott Bloom’s “Raceland”).
+He will soon begin work coordinating stunts on a feature film (Scott Bloom’s “Raceland”), and of course there is now Live 4U Stunts.

 “It hasn’t been the easiest, but I have a lot of friends.
 And some of the people that were giving me a really hard time are now apologizing for their actions – and I think it’s really cool to see the growth in people.
 The way I look at it, as long as one person evolves, then I’m doing the right thing.”